 T61141 raises again the issue of not writing IDs with zero users on file save.
 This has also been a long known pain for artists, especially when starting to work with Blender.

-Historical reason for this behavior was that it used to be pretty impossible to properly delete an ID while Blender was running.
-This is not true anymore, since a few years work has been done to make this possible.
+Historical reason for this behavior was that it used to be pretty impossible to properly delete an ID while Blender was running, and that undoing such deletion was impossible.
+Those issues have been fixed since several years now.

 - Do write datablocks with zero users on save (the only exceptions could be library and linked data-blocks, I think?).

 - When deleting some IDs, also delete its 'dependencies' if they are no more used at all.

 - Main case: when deleting object, also delete its object data, shape keys, particle systems, ... (this solves most of 'free large amounts of memory' issue)

 - Likewise, when deleting any ID, also delete its animdata's Action if not used anywhere else.